 Patients participating in the study will get 1 of 3 treatment plans.
 The 3 treatment plans are called:

 Arm A - Standard chemotherapy

 Arm B - Standard chemotherapy plus bortezomib **

 Arm C - Standard chemotherapy plus sorafenib *** (only for subjects with high amounts of the FLT3 gene mutation).

 Random Assignment to Arm A or Arm B

-Chemotherapy can cause short- and long-term side effects.
-All patients will be closely monitored to reduce the likelihood of negative side effects.
-All risks and side effects will be explained in detail by your healthcare team during the consent process.
-They can answer any questions that you may have regarding participation on the clinical trial or other aspects of care.
-Please refer to the consent document for a detailed explanation of the side effects associated with the treatment on this study.There is a risk of more side effects from the chemotherapy if you are treated with bortezomib or with sorafenib in addition to the usual chemotherapy.
+Chemotherapy can cause side effects during and after treatment.
+All patients will be closely monitored for possible side effects of the medicines.
+All risks and side effects will be explained by your treatment team during the consent process.
+They can answer any questions that you may have about giving permission for your child to be in the clinical trial or other aspects of care.
+Please refer to the consent form for a detailed explanation of the side effects associated with the treatment on this study

 Richard Aplenc, MD, PhD

 |Reviewed/approved by (PI)||Richard Aplenc, MD, PhD||October 4, 2015|